Little Treasures

 He knew it was probably luck but didn’t really think it was that – her stop and stoop had been too sudden and purposeful – as if she already knew there was something special there.

 For her tenth birthday she got a metal detector – a second-hand Ebay Garrett Ace.
-She pretended to be delighted.
-She didn’t tell them she had no use for it, that the lost things in the ground and in the hedges called to her without magnets and wires.
+She pretended to be delighted and didn’t say she had no use for it, that the lost things in the ground and in the hedges called to her without magnets and wires.

 Maggie was a bright girl who did well in school and her family were surprised she was not more interested in history.
 She learned her facts and wrote her essays competently but without passion.